Lindsey Buckingham Christine McVie: Release

-On March 24, 2017, McVie announced that the album would see a worldwide launch on June 9, 2017, and would be available for purchase on "iTunes and vinyl – it will be available everywhere".
-"In My World" was also released as a single on April 14 through streaming and digital services.
-While the single failed to make the UK Top 100, it did reach #86 on the sales chart.
-Both the album's second and third singles, "Red Sun" and "Feel About You", received minor airplay, particularly on the BBC 2 playlist.

 Live performances

 On April 11, 2017, a 14-date North American tour was announced.
 Eight of the album's ten tracks were played live, with the rest of the set list consisting of Fleetwood Mac songs and Buckingham solo cuts.
 Their performance in Woodinville, Washington took place just three days after Fleetwood Mac's joint performance with Earth, Wind & Fire and Journey at Classic West.
 The Wallflowers opened for the band on select nights.
 In June, the band appeared on The Tonight Show Starring Jimmy Fallon to perform the album's first single, "In My World".

 Some extra North American shows were later added in August, including one in Los Angeles and another in New York City.
 Another North American leg began in October, which saw the addition of 22 more shows.

 Critical reception

 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the album received a score of 72, based on 20 reviews.
 Thom Jurek of AllMusic singled out the first three songs as "absolute knockouts".
-He labelled "Red Sun", “Love Is Here to Stay", and "Carnival Begin" as the other standouts.
+He labelled "Red Sun", "Love Is Here to Stay", and "Carnival Begin" as the other standouts.
+The Guardian praised Buckingham's guitar work on "Love is Here to Stay" and "Carnival Begin" and said that "McVie’s undimmed gift for melody illuminates every song."
+Rolling Stone wrote that the album was "another memorable chapter in rock's longest-running soap opera, with both Lindsey and Christine thriving on the dysfunctional vibes."

+PopMatters believed that Lindsey Buckingham/Christine McVie should be perceived as a duet album rather than a duets album, adding that McVie was largely inaudible on Buckingham's compositions.
+Paste thought that the album was not "nearly as caustic or wistful as the band's '70s material", but said that "the songcraft is still there all these years later".